APPL: Adaptive Planner Parameter Learning: APPL FROM INTERVENTIONS ( APPLI )

 In terms of the effect of confidence, \textsc{appli} (A) only selects parameters learned from 2 Type A inventions and never uses the default parameters even when they are more appropriate.
-Removing confidence greatly harms its performance, making its traversal time even longer than \textsc{dwa} by 31\%.
+Removing confidence greatly harms its performance, making its traversal time even longer than \textsc{dwa} by 31\% (significantly worse in 53\% of environments).
 However, \textsc{appli} (A+B+c) and \textsc{appli} (A+B+D+c), which use more interventions or even the full demonstration to train the parameter mapping $M$ and context predictor $B_\phi$, are more confident about their predictions most of the time.
 As a result, removing confidence in the context predictor doesn't result in a significant difference.

-Lastly, a counterintuitive, but similar result as in the physical experiments is that \textsc{appli} (A+B+c) learned from only Type A and B interventions achieves shorter traversal time than \textsc{appli} (A+B+D+c) and \textsc{appli} (A+B+D) by 9.2\% and 6.1\%, respectively.
+Lastly, a counterintuitive, but similar result as in the physical experiments is that \textsc{appli} (A+B+c) learned from only Type A and B interventions achieves shorter traversal time than \textsc{appli} (A+B+D+c) and \textsc{appli} (A+B+D) by 9.2\% and 6.1\% (significantly better in 31\% and 21\% of the environments), respectively.
 Similar to the discussions about physical experiments, unnecessary human demonstrations are most likely suboptimal.
 In this sense, \textsc{appli} not only reduces the required human interactions from a full demonstration to only a few interventions, but also reduces the chance of performance degradation caused by suboptimal demonstrations.

-\section{APPL FROM EVALUATIVE FEEDBACK (\textsc{apple})}
+\section{APPL FROM EVALUATIVE FEEDBACK (\textsc{APPLE})}

 \textsc{appld} and \textsc{appli} require non-expert users to take full control of the moving robot with a joystick, which some non-expert users may not feel comfortable with, e.g., due to perceived risk of human error and causing collisions.
 For these users, we introduce \emph{Adaptive Planner Parameter Learning from Evaluative Feedback} (\textsc{apple}) \cite{wangapple}, where they only need to observe the robot navigating and provide real-time positive or negative assessments of the observed navigation behavior through {\em evaluative feedback}.
 This more-accessible modality provides a new interaction channel for a larger community of non-expert users with mobile robots (Fig. \ref{fig::apple}).
 In this section, we briefly summarize \textsc{apple} and reformalize it based on the \textsc{appl} formulation in Sec. \ref{sec::appl}.
 For full details and experiment results, please refer to our RAL article \cite{wangapple}.